delabassee/java-lab/lab5-conference-app.md

 ## Lab Navigation & Tips

-Here are some simple tips that might be useful in the course of this Lab.
+Here are a few tips that might be useful in the course of this Lab.

 * The left bar is used to navigate within the current exercise.
 The right bar is used to navigate between exercises.
 If it is too obtrusive, just hide it.